 1worldspace satellite receivers are capable of receiving data at a rate of 128 kilobits per second (Kbps).
 The receivers use the proprietary StarMan chipset, manufactured by STMicroelectronics, to receive digital signals from the satellites.

-For more information on satellite radio and related topics, check out the links on the next page.
+For more information on satellite radio and related topics, check out the links below.